apiaryio/api-blueprint/Tutorial.md

 ## Metadata

 The blueprint starts wih a metadata section.
 In this case we have specified that `FORMAT` has the value of `1A`.
-The format keyword is used to specify the version of the API Blueprint.
+The format keyword specifies the version of the API Blueprint.
 In this case 1A.

 ## API Name & Description